How to Donate

 In celebration of the upcoming 50th anniversary of the Asian American and Asian Diaspora Studies Program at Berkeley, and to ensure our program’s continued growth, relevance, and vibrancy for another 50 years, we have launched a fundraising campaign to advance our legacy for generations to come.
 Your contributions will help us establish the following endowments:

-* Your gifts to these funds will be added toward establishment of these endowments.
-If minimum endowment levels are not reached by their deadlines, these contributions will be expended for the purposes intended by each fund.
+* Your gifts to this fund will be added toward the establishment of an endowment.
+If minimum endowment level is not reached by the deadline, these contributions will be expended for the purposes intended by the fund.